Johnson was ordered to stop seeking advice from Sharp on financial matters - ExBulletin

 Mr Blyth told the newspaper that he ruled himself out on December 7, 2020 and had not officially applied.

-I believe my name may have been suggested by officials trying to identify potential candidates at the research stage of the appointment process, he said.
+I think my name may have been suggested by officials trying to identify potential candidates at the research stage of the appointment process, he said.

 Liberal Democrat chief whip Wendy Chamberlain called on the government to release Mr Johnson’s internal register of interests.